enormandeau/stacks_workflow/README.md

 The STACKS analysis pipeline (http://creskolab.uoregon.edu/stacks/) is the de facto tool for SNP discovery in Genotyping By Sequencing (GBS) and Restriction-site Associated DNA sequencing (RAD) studies when no reference genome is available.
 Upon starting to use STACKS, it is highly suggested to read the two official STACKS papers.
 These articles are listed at the bottom of the official page and contain the keyword *Stacks* in their title.

 # About the STACKS Workflow
 This STACKS Workflow aims at making the use of the STACKS pipeline easier and more structured so that people tasked with analysing GBS or RAD data and possessing limited UNIX/Linux experience can jump on the analysis wagon faster.
-It was developped with the needs of our research group in mind with an emphasis on non-model species studies.
+It was developed with the needs of our research group in mind with an emphasis on non-model species studies.
 We make no claim about its usefulness to other groups or in other contexts, but we still believe it may be of use to some.

 The workflow has been tested with version 1.10 and earlier versions of STACKS under Linux (Ubuntu 12.04 to 13.10) and MacOSX.